dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/about-global-configs.md

 - **[Environment variables](/reference/global-configs/environment-variable-configs):** Define different behavior in different runtime environments (development vs. production vs. [continuous integration](/docs/deploy/continuous-integration), or different behavior for different users in development (based on personal preferences).
 - **[CLI options](/reference/global-configs/command-line-options):** Define behavior specific to _this invocation_.
 Supported for all dbt commands.

 The most specific setting "wins."
-If you set the same flag in all three ways, the CLI option will take precedence, followed by the environment variable, followed lastly by the value in `dbt_project.yml`.
+If you set the same flag in all three places, the CLI option will take precedence, followed by the environment variable, and finally, the value in `dbt_project.yml`.
 If you set the flag in none of those places, it will use the default value defined within dbt.

 Most flags can be set in all three places:
 ```yaml